 Paxos villa holiday guide

 Paxos is so small—about twelve kilometres long and four kilometres wide—that a practised walker could explore virtually the whole island without the aid of bike, taxi, or bus.
 Its population—about 2,300 permanent residents living in Gaios, Loggos, Lakka, and a scattering of tiny hamlets—is about that of a small village: you could get to know most of them personally.
-Still unspoilt and covered in olive and pine trees, it attracts people who come to unwind, to get away from it all.
+Still unspoilt and covered in olive and pine trees, its laid-back island atmosphere attracts people who come to unwind, swim and sunbathe, to get away from it all.
 It is popular with itinerant yachting folk, a magnet for visitors from Corfu and from the mainland resort of Parga, who arrive by ferry or hydrofoil.
-Villas in Paxos provide a fantastic, self-sufficient base to explore this laid-back, cool and beautiful island.
+Villas in Paxos provide a fantastic, self-sufficient base to explore this cool, calm and truly beautiful island.